Skip to content

 Right to Challenge Shareholder Resolutions

 If a shareholder resolution was passed in violation of the law or the articles of association, you can file an annulment action (Anfechtungsklage) or a nullity action (Nichtigkeitsklage).
 The deadline for annulment actions is typically one month from the date of the resolution.
+For an overview of all critical German deadlines, see our limitation periods guide.

 Book a Free Consultation →